virtualparadox/BBMap/docs/readme.txt

 qin=<auto>       	Set to 33 or 64 to specify input quality value ASCII offset. fastareadlen=<500>	If fasta is used for input, breaks the fasta file up into reads of about this length.
 Useful if you want to map one reference against another, since BBMap currently has internal buffers limited to 500bp.
 I can change this easily if desired. fastaminread=<1>	Ignore fasta reads shorter than this.
 Useful if, say, you set fastareadlen=500, and get a length 518 read; this will be broken into a 500bp read and an 18bp read.
-But it's not usually worth mapping the 18bp read, which will often be ambiguous. fakequality=<-1>	Set to a positive number 1-50 to generate fake quality strings for fasta input reads.
+But it's not usually worth mapping the 18bp read, which will often be ambiguous. maxlen=<0>        	Break long fastq reads into pieces of this length. minlen=<0>       	Throw away remainder of read that is shorter than this. fakequality=<-1>	Set to a positive number 1-50 to generate fake quality strings for fasta input reads.
 Less than one turns this function off. blacklist=<a.fa,b.fa>	Set a list of comma-delimited fasta files.
 Any read mapped to a scaffold name in these files will be considered "blacklisted" and can be handled differently by using the "outm", "outb", and "outputblacklisted" flags.
 The blacklist fasta files should also be merged with other fasta files to make a single combined fasta file; this combined file should be specified with the "ref=" flag when indexing. touppercase=<f>		Set true to convert lowercase read bases to upper case.
 This is required if any reads have lowercase letters (which real reads should never have).